 Troubleshooting an Exhaust Manifold Leak: A Detailed Guide

-You should take immediate repair action if suspected a leak in the exhaust manifold.
+You should take immediate repair action if you suspect a leak in the exhaust manifold.
 Delaying will lead only to bigger damage such as the catalytic converter, which means more expensive repair work.

 Symptoms of an Exhaust Manifold Leak